twobitlabs/AnalyticsKit/README.md

 # AnalyticsKit

 The goal of `AnalyticsKit` is to provide a consistent API for analytics regardless of the provider.
 With `AnalyticsKit`, you just call one logging method and `AnalyticsKit` relays that logging message to each registered provider.
-AnalyticsKit works in both Swift and Objective-C projects
+AnalyticsKit works in both Swift and Objective-C projects.

 __***Please Note__ -- `AnalyticsKit` is being migrated from Objective-C to Swift.
 If you want the super stable Objective-C version get the [1.2.9 version](https://github.com/twobitlabs/AnalyticsKit/tree/1.2.9).
 If you're willing to deal with some Swift and Objective-C interop then grab the latest master branch.
 We love pull requests (and integrate them quickly) so if you find a provider that hasn't been migrated to Swift and are willing to port it go for it!